-a.
-Bank Signature Cards and Account Agreements are Confusing.
+A. Bank Signature Cards and Account Agreements are Confusing.

 Signature cards and account agreements vary from bank to bank.
 Savvy estate planning lawyers like the author have trouble making sense of these agreements (as will be demonstrated below), so it is unlikely that most lay persons fully understand the importance of the account terms.
 It is likely, therefore, that many account agreements fail to reflect the true, informed intent of the account holders with respect to the survivorship issue.
 Even the banks recognize this, and some go so far as to make the account holders indemnify them from liability for failing to get it right.
-See, e. g., Chase Bank of Texas, N. A.'s signature card on Appendix E, page 1 (discussed below).

-b.
-The Underfunded Credit Shelter Trust.
+B. The Underfunded Credit Shelter Trust.

 Until Congress repeals the federal estate and gift tax, the bread-and-butter estate tax planning technique for married couples with estates worth more than the applicable exclusion amount will be the credit shelter trust, or "bypass trust."
 The trick is to put a portion of the property of the first spouse to die (usually by means of a formula gift clause, which makes the amount of the gift equal the unused applicable exclusion amount) into a trust so that it will not be included in the surviving spouse's estate.
 In the typical case, the estate planning attorney will put one of these trusts in each spouse's will so that when the first spouse dies the trust will be created.

 Assets which pass by right of survivorship pass immediately upon death to the survivor and are not subject to the decedent's will.
 This means that survivorship assets generally are unavailable to place in a bypass trust.
-If the couple holds a significant amount of their marital property as community property with right of survivorship or as joint tenants with right of survivorship, there may be insufficient assets to fully fund the bypass trust.
+14 If the couple holds a significant amount of their marital property as community property with right of survivorship or as joint tenants with right of survivorship, there may be insufficient assets to fully fund the bypass trust.
 Even if there are sufficient other assets, the existence of the survivorship accounts may make it necessary to place undesirable assets into the bypass trust, since the cash in the survivorship accounts is unavailable.